zynksoftware/Zynk-Workflow/_docs/BigCommerce-Connector/BigCommerce.md

 Each of the tasks require a connection to BigCommerce, for more information on setting up and managing connections see [Connecting to BigCommerce](connecting-to-bigcommerce).

+Note, new integrations will need to use the latest version [BigCommerce Connector V3](bigcommerce-v3).

 ## Tasks
 * [Downloading Customers from BigCommerce](downloading-customers-from-bigcommerce)
 * [Downloading Orders from BigCommerce](downloading-orders-from-bigcommerce)